AllenNeuralDynamics/bonsai.allen-neural-dynamics/README.md

-# version-control
+# AllenNeuralDynamics

-A bonsai package for version control and interacting with Git Repository objects.
+A repository for [Bonsai](bonsai-rx.org) packages developed and maintained by the [Allen Institute for Neural Dynamics](https://alleninstitute.org/division/neural-dynamics/).

 ## Build the docs